jcoopere/node-red-contrib-cloudera/README.md

 # node-red-contrib-cloudera
 A collection of Node-RED nodes for integrating with Cloudera's software distribution including Apache Hadoop.

+## Installation
+To install these nodes, you can either install it locally within your user data directory (by default, $HOME/.node-red):

+`cd $HOME/.node-red
+npm install node-red-contrib-cloudera`
+or globally alongside Node-RED:

+`sudo npm install -g node-red-contrib-cloudera`

+You will need to restart Node-RED for it to pick-up the new nodes.

 ## Node-RED Nodes
 This package includes the following Node-RED nodes:
   - kafka producer